keshav-exe/project-agni/README.md

-# space-invaders
+# Space-Invaders Clone

-Space Invaders clone based on pygame (python3 library).
+A Space Invaders (1978) clone based on Python3 using the library PyGame.